-Electronic devices (SMD) like QFP, BGA, TSSOP, SOP, Etc. encapsulated with plastic compounds & other organic materials which absorbs moisture from atmospheric Humidity.
+These are small semiconductor devices, such as QFP, BGA, TSSOP, SOP, etc. It is encapsulated with plastic compounds & other organic materials, which absorb moisture from atmospheric Humidity.

-SMT components, the entire assembly is placed into reflow ovens where the temperature is raised close to the solder’s melting (210° to 250°C) point and then spiked up to liquefy the solder and create the connections between SMT component leads and the PCB.
+SMT components, the entire assembly is placed into reflow ovens.
+The temperature is raised close to the solder’s melting (210° to 250°C) point and then spiked up to liquefy the solder and create the connections between SMT component leads and the PCB.

-In the entire PCB reflow soldering process absorbed moisture is quickly turned into superheated steam causes dramatic cracking or damaging of the package.
+In the entire PCB reflow soldering process, absorbed moisture is quickly turned into superheated steam, causing dramatic cracking or damage to the package.
 Most of this damage is not visible on the component surface.

-As IPC/ JEDEC’s standard moisture sensitivity level (MSL) can be defined in the below table.
-Expect that Moisture Sensitivity Level chart 6 – Mandatory to Bake before use.
+Below is an explanation of the standard moisture sensitivity level (MSL) used by IPC/JEDEC.
+Expect Moisture Sensitivity Level chart 6 – Mandatory to Bake before use.

-Moisture sensitivity level bake time that has been exposed only to production ambient conditions of 60% RH for any length of time may be adequately dried by high or low-temperature baking according to Table in next slide for re-bake prior to reflow.
+When the moisture sensitivity level bake time is exposed to production ambient conditions of 60% relative humidity for a sufficient time, it can be dried by high- or low-temperature baking, as shown in the Table in the next slide re-baking before reflow.